ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 * Time: 20 minutes
 <details><summary>Background</summary>

-In this tutorial you will create a [nodes](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.html) that pass information to each other via a
+In this tutorial you will create a pair of [nodes](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.html) that pass information to each other via a
 [topic](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html) in the form of string messages.
 The example used here is a simple "talker" and "listener" system; one node publishes data and the other subscribes to the topic to receive that data.